pypa/packaging.python.org/source/glossary.rst

         internet and install.

-        It is common in Python to use the simpler term ":term:`package`" when referring to distribution packages (e.g. the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages").
+        It is common in Python to use the simpler term ":term:`package`" when referring to distribution packages.
+For example, the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages," which refers to distribution packages).

     Egg